hyperledger-labs/zeto/README.md

 The above diagram illustrates that the secrets are transmitted from the sender to the receiver in an off-chain secure channel.
 Other means of sharing the secrets are avaiable in Zeto token implementations.
 For instance, the [Zeto_AnonEnc](./solidity/contracts/zeto_anon_enc.sol) implementation includes encrypted secrets in the transaction input, and emits an event with the encrypted values.
 The encrypted values can only be decrypted by the receiver.

-# Enforcing token transfer policies with zero knowledge proofs
+# Zeto fungible and non-fungible token implementations

 The various patterns in this project use Zero Knowledge Proofs (ZKP) to demonstrate the validity of the proposed transaction.
 There is no centralized party to trust as in the [Notary pattern](#enforce-token-transfer-policies-with-a-notary), which is not implemented in this project but discussed briefly below.